 No hosta is going to thrive in deep shade.

 They all need some sunlight to photosynthesize.
 The shade tolerant varieties seem to do best in an exposure of morning sun and afternoon shade Too much sun exposure will result in burned leaves, starting from the edges inward.
 They will look brown, dry, and papery.

 Blue hostas require the most protection from the sun.
-This is because the blue color is actually a waxy coating on the leaves.
+This is because the blue color is a waxy coating on the leaves.
 The leaves themselves are a shade of green.
 The waxy coating gives them a blue tint.
 In full, hot sun, this waxy coating melts and exposes the green leaf underneath, changing the color of your plant from blue to green.
 It could also expose the leaves to burning.
 Spraying the leaves with a pesticide or fertilizer can also cause the waxy coating to melt.

 Special Consideration: White Hostas

 Unfortunately, only trial and error can tell you which Hostas with white variegation can tolerate full sun without burning.
-However, the thicker the leaves, the more tolerant they will be of sun.
-White variegated Hostas with thin leaves, like 'White Christmas', should be confined to partial shade to maintain their best appearance.
+However, the thicker the leaves, the more tolerant they will be of the sun.
+White variegated Hostas with thin leaves, like 'White Christmas,' should be confined to partial shade to maintain their best appearance.